Tribune finally wins court nod to exit bankruptcy

 Carey had rejected an earlier version of Tribune's bankruptcy plan last October.

-In a written opinion on Friday, he characterized Tribune's path to emergence as having been an "arduous journey."
+In an opinion dated Friday, he characterized Tribune's path to emergence as having been an "arduous journey."

-But like other newspaper owners, Tribune suffered as the economy slid into a deep recession and advertising revenue tumbled, in part because more readers were getting news from the Internet.
-It filed for Chapter 11 protection on December 8, 2008.

-Among Tribune's other newspaper holdings are the Baltimore Sun in Maryland, the Orlando Sentinel and Sun Sentinel in Florida, and the Hartford Courant in Connecticut.

-Tribune also owns 23 television stations, including the superstation WGN in its hometown of Chicago, as well as the WGN radio station.
+The company still owns 23 television stations, including the superstation WGN in its hometown of Chicago.

-The company has during its bankruptcy revamped management and sold the Chicago Cubs baseball team.
-Asset sales are expected to continue after the bankruptcy ends.

-Among those whose objections to the plan were overruled by Carey were the hedge fund Aurelius Capital Management LP, as well as Deutsche Bank Trust Co Americas and Wilmington Trust Co.
+Approval of the bankruptcy plan clears the way for Tribune to seek formal Federal Communications Commission approval to transfer its broadcast licenses to new owners.
+Tribune's lawyers have said the process can take several months.

 The case is In re: Tribune Co et al, U.S. Bankruptcy Court, District of Delaware, No. 08-13141.